joerischasfoort/money-macro/_posts/the monetary financial system/2021-7-2-dutch-vs-america-middle-class.md

 And they are, in the Netherlands.
 But, if Joe and Jolien want to live in the US, they need to seriously consider sending their kid to a private school instead.
 Why?
 Well because the quality of public schools in the US can vary a lot depending on where you live.

 To understand why that is, let’s have to look at the economics, and specifically the funding model, of education in America and the Netherlands.

-In the United States public schools are funded through local property taxes.
+In the United States public schools are funded through [local property taxes](https://www.jstor.org/stable/2673252?origin=crossref&seq=1).
 On the other hand, in the Netherlands public schools are funded by the national government.
 This difference is very important because in the USA local funding means that schools in wealthy neighbourhoods have much more money than those in poorer neighbourhoods.
 Therefore, it makes sense that if Joe and Jolien cannot afford a house in a wealthy neighbourhood, they opt for a private schools instead.
-And these can be much more expensive, at roughly 15k per year (source).
+And these can be much more expensive, at roughly [15k per year](https://www.privateschoolreview.com/tuition-stats/private-school-cost-by-state).

 On the other hand, in the Netherlands, thanks to central funding all teachers, no matter where they live, earn the same.
 Therefore, the Dutch economic system has the opposite problem.
-Namely, that in wealthy cities, there are often not enough teachers because it’s more difficult to live there on a teacher’s salary (source).
+Namely, that in wealthy cities, there are often not enough teachers because it’s more difficult to [live there on a teacher’s salary](https://www.rijksoverheid.nl/onderwerpen/werken-in-het-onderwijs/aanpak-tekort-aan-leraren).

 So, this means that typically poorer, rural, areas might have access to better quality schools.
 Although to be honest, the difference is not big enough yet to avoid the wealthy cities altogether.